computerundsound/curserver/readme.md

 # curServer - XAMPP-Manager (DNS) for Windows #

-You can manage your local host with this Tool
+You can manage your XAMPP Virtual-Hosts with this tool.

-Easy add new Hosts.
+You can easy add new Hosts, or change them - and of course - delete them.

 This tool will add the new Hosts into Apache automatically and will help you very easy to edit your .host - File on Windows (just copy-paste).

 You will see all installed vHost from your system in one File - all editable.